ans0ny/javascriptplayground/1-todoapp/README.md

 ## Constraints

-- No frameworks of any kind
+- No javascript frameworks of any kind (Some CSS styling is OK)
 - Look up stuff to familiarize with documentation

 ## The result